laidav/hubfx/packages/hubfx/README.md

 - # 2023 08 03 (Thurs)
 1. Async validation effects - IN PROGRESS

-  - action creator to map argument to proper key/payload/effect action
+  - action creator to map argument to proper key/payload/effect action - DONE

-    - also return more actions to signal a value change
+    - also return more actions to signal a value change - DONE

+    - NOW DO I GET THE NEW CURRENT VALUE THOUGH to send to the async validation??????

-  - update hub
+  - update hub - DONE

   - test messages